exasol/release-droid/doc/system_requirements.md

 ### Access Project Files
 `req~access-project-files~1`

-RR accesses the project's files it needs for validations and releases.
+RD accesses the project's files it needs for validations and releases.

 Covers: